phalado/termo-consulta/README.md

   ![green_letter][green_letter]

-  After this, it won't be possible to click on this specific letter and it will become green on the digital keyboard on the screen.
+  After this, it won't be possible to click on this specific letter, and it will become green on the digital keyboard on the screen.

+- Click on one of the letters on the digital keyboard

+  Do it if you know that the answer has this letter, but you aren't sure of its position.

+  ![yellow_letter][yellow_letter]

+  After clicking on it, it will become yellow.

+- Double click on one of the letters on the digital keyboard

+  Do it if you know that the answer does not have this letter.

+  ![red_letter][red_letter]

+  After double-clicking on it, it will become red.

 ### Technologies used